Citi’s new boss could grow or shrink to greatness

-Jane Fraser, the new boss of Citigroup (C.N), says she wants her bank to be excellent.
+NEW YORK (Reuters Breakingviews) - Jane Fraser, the new boss of Citigroup, says she wants her bank to be excellent.
 Much of what the $150 billion U.S. lender does at the moment is middling.
 If Fraser can clean up Citi’s tattered image, brilliance could come from bulking up.
 Otherwise, a breakup could shine more brightly.
 Both routes come with challenges.

 The Scot hinted at the slimming-down approach last week when she said Citi will sell a collectively unprofitable group of retail networks across Asia and Europe, barely two months into her tenure as chief executive.
 While Fraser isn’t talking about dismantling the empire, which reaped $73 billion in revenue over the last four quarters, it’s worth totting up the value of its three main chunks.